Updated: Jul 25

 huge blessing in their lives!

-Four months passed with very little word from Tim and Jessica about how things were going in Florida.
+Four months passed with very little word from our friends about how things were going in Florida.
 We kept working diligently on our house in faith that we would need to put it on the market soon.
 We were still very uncertain where we were going to end up.
 My dad and the Campbell’s were asking around about work for Ralph.
 We still kept leaning towards wanting to move to Tennessee, but we would always say, “but God hasn’t shut the door on Florida yet.”

 I started getting antsier about what was going on with the job opportunities in Florida.
 It was the only thing that seemed to make sense.
 We both had talked in the past about possibly moving to that state and we loved its governor.
 It would be a great state to raise our family in, too.